-Applying for financial aid at Cameron University begins with the completion of the Free Application for Federal Student Aid (FAFSA) and Cameron's General Scholarship Application.
+Applying for financial aid at Cameron University (CU) begins with the completion of the Free Application for Federal Student Aid (FAFSA) and Cameron's Scholarship Application Portal.
 The FAFSA application is used to apply for nearly all types of financial assistance including federal, state and institutional aid.
 The results of the application assist the financial aid office in determining how much and what type of aid may be awarded.
-The General Scholarship Application is utilized to award institutional scholarships that are offered through the university.
+The Scholarship Application Portal is utilized to award institutional scholarships that are offered through the university.

 What do I need to do?

 1. Get a Federal Student Aid (FSA) ID at www.fsaid.ed.gov.

 The student and at least one parent of a dependent undergraduate student will need an FSA ID in order to sign and submit the FAFSA online.
 Do not share your information with anyone, and make sure to save all passwords, security questions, etc. to use for future years.

 2. Gather your information to apply.

 The FAFSA gathers information about you and your financial situation.
 Information you may need includes:

 - Your Social Security number (it’s important that you enter it correctly on the FAFSA form!)

 - Your parents’ Social Security numbers if you are a dependent student